finnhodgkin/learn-phoenix-todo-example/README.md

   #...
 ```

-### Filter todo edit and delete buttons by user
+### Filter the todo list buttons by user

-Just wrap the buttons in `index.html.eex` in an if block to check for
+Wrap the buttons in `index.html.eex` in an if block to check for
 authenticated users:

 ```elixir